How Is Coffee Made in Space?

-Can you imagine leaving your home planet?
-Looking down and realizing you’re not on Earth anymore?
-Imagine not being able to feel the sun kiss your bare skin all summer, or endure the warmth of a hot relaxing shower, or not being able to enjoy a fresh piece of watermelon, or even worse, sip your cup of rich, hot coffee in the morning.
+Can you imagine leaving your home planet—looking down and realizing you’re not on Earth anymore?
+Imagine not sitting in standstill traffic to go to a job you hate or avoiding the pain of hanging with the in-laws on a Saturday night.
+All jokes aside, there’s one thing you absolutely would miss: the feeling of that first sip of rich, hot coffee hitting your lips in the morning.
 Astronauts, in a sense, are the definition of taking one for the "world."

 Everything in space is different.
-I imagine somewhere along the journey that sucking freeze-dried coffee out of a sealed plastic bag would throw my inner sanity off balance, alongside my inner ear – which is what keeps you balanced on Earth.
-Trying to drink from a regular coffee mug would be nearly impossible, as it may never reach your mouth, due to the low-gravity atmosphere.
-You have two options: lick it out of your mug like a puppy or toss it in the air and sip down the blob that forms in the air, neither of which seems to be the way to go.
+Even sucking freeze-dried coffee out of a sealed plastic bag somewhere along the journey would throw your inner sanity off balance, alongside your inner ear—which is what keeps you balanced on Earth.
+Due to the low-gravity atmosphere, trying to drink from a regular coffee mug would be nearly impossible, as it may never reach your mouth.
+You have two options: Lick it out of your mug like a puppy or toss it in the air and sip down the floating blob that forms—neither of which seems to be the way to go.

 Death Wish Coffee sympathizes with astronauts at 5:00 a.m. because we know how dreadful life can be without a cup of strong coffee.
 And since it wasn’t on the critical path of operations, we did something about it.